 English is a flexible and easy language, especially since it is one many people we know know we know know.
 Ahem.
 Well, let’s not get tied up in morphophonetymology now.
 Alright.
 Sometimes, a word is just expressed with so much more satisfaction in the original faerie tongue, if but once.
 In that case, we have done our best to alliterate it so you have a chance to pick up on it if you want to.

 Pronunciation Guide for Readers of English

 Unorthodox letters are used as touch stones, but also have been kept to a minimum so that rough alliteration remains accessible.
 Vowels can be treated as phonetic Italian vowels (o is “oh”, e is “eh”, i is “ee”) but double vowels (uu ii) and vowels with an ‘h’ added (uh ih) may be added where an English confusion might happen, which is pretty often because — let’s face it — English spelling doesn’t make much sense.
-To be fair, Jeenare can be a bit fickle themselves but unless you have really critical faeries at home or where you’ll be using these languages, I wouldn’t be too concerned.
+To be fair, Jeenare can be a bit fickle themselves (uu may be “oo” or “yoo” and ii may be “ee” or “yee” or even “ih” depending on dialect) but unless you have really critical faeries at home or where you’ll be using these languages, I wouldn’t be too concerned.

 * :actually written as X in NAL or X in Old Lore, It is pronounced by creating suction between the lips and pulling them apart, like the implosive sound of a kiss.
 Will probably be drawn as a small burst of lines.

 S F H :a large S, F or H indicates the sound of hissing.
 Some dialects will actually sound more like a whistle.
 It seems safe to use these letters for English readers (even though these in particular would create the most elitist sound to a native.)